Pietraroja: Economy

-The main activities concern the sheep-breeding with production of exceptional handmade cheese and lambs, the bovine breeding with production of caciocavallo (called "casecavàgli" in dialect, characteristic oval cheese whose pieces are joined in couple with a rope and hanged on horizontal rods to mature them) and meat and the breeding of swines, at family level, from which are got, after desiccation to the cold and to the firewood smoke and following seasoning, the salted meats and the hams of which Pietraroja goes famous.
+The main activities concern sheep-breeding with production of exceptional handmade cheese and lambs, bovine breeding with production of caciocavallo (called "casecavàgli" in dialect), characteristic oval cheese whose pieces are joined in pairs with a rope and hanged on horizontal rods to mature them) and meat and the breeding of swine (pigs), at family level, from which are got, after desiccation by cold and by firewood smoke and following seasoning, the salted meats and the hams for which Pietraroja is famous.
 The goodness of this latest product is note through the centuries, to this purpose in the museum of Alife, a comune in the province of Caserta, it is preserved a manuscript, going up to May 29, 1776, headed "Fornitura di prigiotta al duca di Laurenzana da Pietraroia" ("Supply of prigiotta (hams) to the duke of Laurenzana from Pietraroia"), that is the duke Gaetani of Aragon, lord of the Piedimonte feud.
-In addition Antonio Iamalio, speaking of Pietraroja in his work on the province of Benevento "Regina of the Sannio" (queen of Samnium in Engl.)(1918), writes: "Flourishing there is mainly the breeding of swine, from which the famous hams of Pietraroja".
+In addition Antonio Iamalio, speaking of Pietraroja in his work on the province of Benevento "Regina of the Sannio" (queen of Samnium in Engl.)
+(1918), writes: "Flourishing there is mainly the breeding of swine, from which [are made] the famous hams of Pietraroja".

-Considerable is the production of hay for the livestock nourishment in stables during the winter period.
+There is considerable production of hay as feed for livestock in stables during the winter period.